TerenceHilderal/sopekocko/README.md

 Start `ng serve` to gain access to the development server.
 Go to `http: // localhost: 4200 /`.
 The application will reload automatically if you modify a source file.

 ## Description
+Backend and API development using NodeJS Express, mongoDB.
 Site where the user can add, modify, delete a sauce.
 Possibility of logging in.
 Reinforced security with helmet